 Who attends your Baby Story Massage Classes?

 My classes are follow-on groups after a standard course of five baby massage sessions.
 I have run them over 5 weeks but the mums want them to keep going, so I will now be running them over 6 weeks and offering extra sessions in school holiday times.
 This will also allow for siblings to attend, as Mums say they are desperate to be involved.
-Mums are using Story Massage with all of their children, after learning the techniques with their babies.
-One of the joys of Story Massage is that it is suitable for all of the family to use together.
+Mums are using the Story Massage Programme with all of their children, after learning the techniques with their babies.
+One of the joys of the programme is that it is suitable for all of the family to use together.

 The Baby Story Massage groups are timed to run in between a nap and before a feed, in the mornings and the afternoons, so they are all alert and ready for action.
 They engage so much more when they are wide awake.
-At the moment it has been Mums and babies attending, but as I have held successful traditional baby massage groups with Dads, I will run some groups specifically teaching them Story Massage too.
+At the moment it has been Mums and babies attending, but as I have held successful traditional baby massage groups with Dads, I will run some groups specifically teaching them the Story Masage Programme too.
 That way Dads have a fun, beneficial and interactive activity to use with their child as they grow.
 I feel it is so important for Dads to be empowered in their child’s care and development.

 What are the benefits for Mums and Babies?